Xzya/alexa-poe-helper/README.md

 Example queries:

-- Alexa, ask p o e what is the price of a `Headhunter`
+- Alexa, ask p. o. e. what is the price of a `Headhunter`
-- Alexa, ask p o e what is the price of a `Dying Sun` in `Standard`
+- Alexa, ask p. o. e. what is the price of a `Dying Sun` in `Standard`
-- Alexa, ask p o e what is the price of a `Pit of the Chimera Map`
+- Alexa, ask p. o. e. what is the price of a `Pit of the Chimera Map`
-- Alexa, ask p o e what is the price of a `House of Mirrors`
+- Alexa, ask p. o. e. what is the price of a `House of Mirrors`

 ### Quest rewards

 You can check what is the reward for a quest, e.g.:

-- Alexa, ask p o e what is the quest reward for `The Dweller of the Deep`
+- Alexa, ask p. o. e. what is the quest reward for `The Dweller of the Deep`
-- Alexa, ask p o e what is the reward for `Kitava's Torments`
+- Alexa, ask p. o. e. what is the reward for `Kitava's Torments`

 ---